Nice Bombs

 Nice Bombs is a 2006 documentary film directed by Iraqi-American filmmaker Usama Alshaibi about his return to his home country to visit his family after the 2003 invasion of Iraq.
-The film is co-produced by Alshaibi's wife Kristie Alshaibi and co-executive produced by Studs Terkel.
+The film is co-produced by Kristie Alshaibi and co-executive produced by Studs Terkel.

 Plot

 In January 2004, shortly after officially becoming an American citizen, the Iraqi-born filmmaker Usama Alshaibi travels to Baghdad to visit the family he hasn't seen in over two decades.
 He makes the trip with his wife, Kristie, in tow.

 Although Saddam Hussein had been captured by American forces in December, Baghdad is in a state of extreme turmoil with massive explosions a daily, frightening occurrence.
 Yet, Usama and Kristie are surprised by his family's nonchalance at the chaos.
 When a bomb blows up and rocks the entire house, Usama's cousin Tareef refers to the explosive device as a "nice bomb," hence the film's title.